Meet our PGR Community

 Twitter @DightJoshua

-I am a second-year history PhD student at Edge Hill University.
+I am a history PhD student at Edge Hill University.
 My project makes use of the digital humanities and memory theory to explore Britain’s late eighteenth-century radicals through the perspective of the Chartist press.

 My project explores the different portrayals of late 18th century radicals within the Chartist press.
 It seeks to highlight the role of newspapers in capturing, producing, and circulating these memories amongst readers.
 By taking a more interdisciplinary approach to Chartism’s rich commemoration culture, I hope to amplify the social and flexible qualities of memory, and the different ways it was put to use.